EmoryScottBales/AxionBiosystemsChallenge/README.md

 ## Design Considerations

-Used code from https://www.codeproject.com/articles/415732/reading-and-writing-csv-files-in-csharp to ingest the csv file of employee data and covert to database tables.
+Used code from https://www.codeproject.com/articles/415732/reading-and-writing-csv-files-in-csharp to ingest the csv file of employee data and convert to database tables.